bpPrg/Tips-Mac/Alfred/Readme.md

 # Using Alfred in Mac
 - Alfred is a better alternative for Spotlight app.
-- We can search any file and website easily using Alfred.
+- We can search any files and websites easily using Alfred.

 - Snippets, workflows, and syncing are not available in free version.